salkuadrat/learning/packages/learning_text_recognition/README.md

   mode: InputCameraMode.gallery,
   title: 'Text Recognition',
   onImage: (InputImage image) {
-    // you can start feeding the image to text recognition },
+    // you can start feeding the input image to text recognition process },
 )
 ```